gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 To install a plugin, there's two steps.
 First you install the plugin's NPM package and second you add the plugin to your site's `gatsby-config.js`.

-Typography.js has a Gatsby plugin, so let's install that by running
+Typography.js has a Gatsby plugin, so let's install that by running:

 ```shell
 npm install --save gatsby-plugin-typography